 You can also use your imprint name to improve your book SEO.
 Instead of using “ABC Publishing” as an imprint name, why not use “ABC Publishing Romance” if you are publishing a romance book.
 Romance word in your imprint name help you a lot when it comes to ranking in Amazon search results.
 You might have this type of technique used by traditional publishing.
 They have a publishing division for each book genre they publish.

 Having your own ISBN is not enough to make your book discoverable.
 You should also consider factors such as book cover design, book description, and keyword optimization to make your book stand out and attract potential readers.
 Making your book as discoverable as possible can help you build a loyal readership and increase your chances of success as a self-published author.

 Your book may be perceived as lower quality

-Books with their own ISBNs and imprint name are often perceived as higher quality because they have undergone a more rigorous publishing process and are typically associated with established publishers.
+Books with custom ISBN and imprint name are often perceived as higher quality because they have undergone a more rigorous publishing process and are typically associated with established publishers.

 Using Amazon free ISBN to self-publish your book can negatively impact the perception of your book’s quality.
 This is because the Amazon KDP ISBN comes with the Amazon Imprint name “Independently Published”.
 This can create a perception that your book is published by an individual author and for free using the Amazon KDP platform.